fdeblasio/pokeemerald-expansion/notes.md

         - Change Pokédex colors to match
     - Give trainer mugshot yellow palette if possible (replace Wallace's yellow with something else)
     - Replace green with yellow on player sprites?
+    - If not enough, could also add black (Charmander line would have shiny palettes as they're both yellow and black)